dsherret/path/README.md

 ## Road to 1.0

-I would like to stabilize this to 1.0, but first I want to get more feedback on it.
+I would like to stabilize this, but first I want to get more feedback on it.